 Her teaching and research focus on inter and intra group relations between and within communities of color in the U.S. Her past research investigated the intergroup dynamics within cross-racial organizing efforts between African Americans and Latina/os organizing in Atlanta.
 Using data collected from a four-year NSF-funded study co-investigated with Irene Browne of Emory University, Dr. González is currently exploring how middle-class Dominican and Mexican immigrants living in Atlanta experience discrimination.
 Along with her co-PI, Dr. Sean Eversley Bradwell, she completed a three-year assessment of Multicultural Resource Center’s Talking Circles.

-Until 2014 Dr. González ran the Urban Mentorship Initiative (UMI).
-UMI is a distance learning mentorship initiative that pairs 8th grade students from the School for the Urban Environment (UE), located in Bedford-Stuyvesant (Bed-Stuy), Brooklyn, NY with students from Ithaca College.
-The program is designed to expose UE students to college life and improve their writing skills, while introducing IC students to the structural and interpersonal realities of being social change agents.
-In addition to their interactions with the students from the UE, UMI mentors are required to enroll in the course Practicum in Social Change.
-In this course, students learn about the social inequality and historical context that created and continue to affect “underprivileged” communities, like Bed-Stuy.
+In addition to teaching a variety of course on race relations in the U.S., for the past 10 years, Dr. González has run the Urban Mentorship Initiative (UMI), a distance mentorship program that pairs 7th grade students from MS50 El Puente, located in Williamsburg, Brooklyn, NY with students from Ithaca College.
+The program is designed to expose El Puente students to college life while introducing IC students to the structural and interpersonal realities of being social change agents.
+In addition to their interactions with the students from El Puente, UMI mentors are required to enroll in Practicum for Social Change.
+The content of the course is a balance between material on interlocking structural inequality and strategies for how to make the world a more just and equitable place.

-Dr. González co-created and conducts a series of workshops on inclusiveness and excellence in the hiring process.
-She also conducts workshops on micro-aggressions and how to have difficult dialogues in the workplace.
+In addition to her research and teaching, she also co-created and conducts a series of workshops on inequality in higher education: inclusiveness and excellence in the hiring process, micro-aggressions in the classroom and how to have difficult dialogues in the workplace.